FaizalMalik/MVVM-Architecture-SWift/README.md

 # MVVM iOS SWift

 This is a Sample Project developed in swift 4, used MVVM Architecture.
-The Fetches news list from the Newyork Times Api portal(https://api.nytimes.com) and list down in home screen and also there will be a detail screen for each news.
+The App Fetch news list from the Newyork Times Api portal(https://api.nytimes.com) and list down in home screen and also there will be a detail screen for each news.
 Unit Test for the Api call is also Included in this sample project.

 # What is MVVM ?